Don’t hesitate to contact us if you can’t find an answer

 to your problem

-At the time of writing the most inclusive mutual recognition arrangement is the Common Criteria Recognition Arrangement (CCRA): Currently the list includes Australia, Austria, Canada, Czech Republic, Denmark, Ethiopia, Finland, France, Germany, Greece, Hungary, India, Indonesia, Israel, Italy, Japan, Republic of Korea, Malaysia, the Netherlands, New Zealand, Norway, Pakistan, Poland, Qatar, Singapore, Spain, Sweden, Turkey, the United Kingdom and the United States as signatories.
-The up to date list of CCRA participant nations is maintained on https://www.commoncriteriaportal.org/ccra/members/.
+The most widely adopted mutual recognition framework is the Common Criteria Recognition Arrangement (CCRA).
+As of this writing, signatory nations include: Australia, Austria, Canada, Czech Republic, Denmark, Ethiopia, Finland, France, Germany, Greece, Hungary, India, Indonesia, Israel, Italy, Japan, Republic of Korea, Malaysia, the Netherlands, New Zealand, Norway, Pakistan, Poland, Qatar, Singapore, Spain, Sweden, Turkey, the United Kingdom, and the United States.

 There are three parties involved in the CC evaluation process: